Thrishendra/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 Avoids fraud by ensuring funds are only transferred if the goal is met.

 # RESULT:
-Hence we implemented code for Blockchain-Based Crowdfunding
+Hence we implemented Blockchain-Based Crowdfunding (Kickstarter Alternative)